johannaschmidle/Road-Collisions-Project/README.md

 - Relationship between accidents by area/location and by day/night

 ## Summary of Insights
-#### Total Accidents
-- There are 660,679 accidents in this database

 #### Accident Severity
-- Most accidents are only slight _accidents_ (making up 85.3% of accidents)
+- The majority of accidents are _slight_, accounting for 85.3% of the total.
-- Fatal accidents only account for 1.3% of total accidents
+- Fatal accidents constitute only 1.3% of the total.
-- Serious accidents only account for 13.4% of total accidents
+- Serious accidents make up 13.4% of the total.

 #### Vehicle
-- Regular cars are most often involved in an accident, followed by motorcycles
+- Regular cars are most frequently involved in accidents, followed by motorcycles.

 #### Accidents per year
-- Accidents seem to be high during May to July for all four years
+- Accident rates are consistently high from May to July across all four years.
-- Most years hit a peak in accidents during November
+- Most years see a peak in accidents in November.
-- Most years hit a minimum number of accidents during February
+- February typically has the lowest number of accidents each year.

 #### Road Type
-- Most collisions occur on a single-carriageway road (492.1K)
+- Single-carriageway roads witness the highest number of collisions (492.1K).
 - The least amount of collisions occur on a slip road

 #### Light Condition
-- Most collisions occur during the daytime (around 75%)
+- The majority of collisions occur during daytime (approximately 75%)

 #### Road Condition
-- Most collisions occur on dry road conditions (447.8K)
+- Most collisions occur on dry roads (447.8K)
-- The least amount of collisions occur on flooded roads (1.0K) -- but this could be a result of the fact that floods are quite rare
+- Collisions on flooded roads are rare (1.0K), likely due to the infrequency of floods.

 #### Location/Area
-- Most collisions happen in a rural area
+- The majority of collisions occur in rural areas, likely due to the higher population density in these areas.

+## Recommended Next Steps
+- Collaborate with Stakeholders (Department for Transport, Road Safety Corps, Traffic Management agencies, etc.)
+- Engage with local authorities, transport agencies, and road safety organizations to share insights and collaborate on safety initiatives.
+- Use the findings to support grant applications and funding requests for road safety projects.

 ## Data
 The dataset used in this project is available publicly on Kaggle: [https://www.kaggle.com/datasets/nezukokamaado/road-accident-casualties-dataset](https://www.kaggle.com/datasets/nezukokamaado/road-accident-casualties-dataset)